top of page

 Students in a Singapore classroom — under AL scoring, results are based on a fixed standard, not a curve

-What This Means for Your Preparation Strategy
+What This Means for Your PSLE Preparation Strategy?

 If Your Child Is in P5

-You have 22 months until PSLE.
+You have 21 months until PSLE.
 Identify which subjects your child is closest to an AL band boundary in, and focus preparation on closing those gaps.
-A student consistently scoring 82 in Science is three marks from AL2 — that gap is closeable with the right technique focus.

 If Your Child Is in P6

-Time is shorter but the logic is the same.
 Improving one subject by one AL band changes the PSLE Score by 1 — the difference between qualifying for a school on your child's list and missing it.
 Prioritise ruthlessly.

 The Subject Most Parents Underestimate: Mother Tongue

 Parents focus heavily on English, Maths, and Science — and neglect MTL.
 But MTL carries the same weight in the aggregate as every other subject.
-Pushing MTL from AL4 to AL2 improves the PSLE Score by 2, unlocking an entirely different tier of school choices.

 How Overmugged's Programme Is Built Around AL Scoring